 Finally, NRPA is looking strategically at how to leverage the power of our membership to make their voices heard in the communities where they are making an impact.
 Based on industry best practices and the latest advocacy innovations from other associations, we will be piloting “Power of Parks District Advocacy” days in some targeted areas in the summer and fall of 2014.
 We will evaluate the results of these pilot in-district advocacy days with the aim of rolling out a nationwide “Power of Parks Fly-Out” during Park and Recreation Month in 2015.

 Your agencies are constantly improving and evolving based on the needs of your community.
 Your national association aspires to do the same.
 Changed circumstances on Capitol Hill call for a fresh approach.
 I am excited about the new targeted approach and strongly believe this allows us to leverage the power of your stories in a strategic way that maximizes our impact.
-If you have questions, concerns, suggestions or want to discuss our approach moving forward, please don’t hesitate to drop me a note.

 Kevin O’Hara is NRPA’s Vice President of Urban and Government Affairs.